Advertisement

 Final Words

-Arm is saying that it will be in production later in 2026.
+Arm says it will be in production later in 2026.
 That is exciting.
 Hopefully, we will get these systems to test out soon.
-This is a huge deal for Arm and one that we will be diving into more in the coming months.
+This is a huge deal for Arm, and we will be diving into it more in the coming months.
 An advantage of a rapidly growing data center market is that we get more competition and more server CPUs.
 2026 is shaping up to be completely different than 2026 in that regard.

 LEAVE A REPLY